DAVID WEBBER: Douglass and Jefferson, 2 titans of the Fourth of July

 Jefferson was quite busy and accomplished a great deal and should certainly be grateful, if not obligated, to the contributions of enslaved people.

 Jefferson, it appears, opposed slavery even as he benefited and depended on it.
-The first draft of the Declaration of Independence criticized King George III for allowing slavery but the drafting committee deleted the paragraph to satisfy John Calhoun of South Carolina.
+The first draft of the Declaration of Independence criticized King George III for allowing slavery but the drafting committee deleted the paragraph to satisfy South Carolina.
 Jefferson advocated for improving the living and education conditions of enslaved people, as well as the gradual emancipation of them.
-He wanted to prohibit slavery in new territories, and advocated for recolonizing enslaved people to the West Indies or Africa because whites and slaves were “two distinct nations.”
+He wanted to prohibit slavery in new territories, and advocated for in re-colonizing enslaved people to the West Indies or Africa because whites and slaves were "two distinct nations."

 So, Jefferson, a man of great intellect and political imagination, did not find a way to outlaw slavery nor free his own enslaved people.
 Jefferson wrote that maintaining slavery was like holding "a wolf by the ear, and we can neither hold him, nor safely let him go."